Brightscout/mattermost-test-management/data/test-cases/plugins/github/sidebar-and-rhs/Labels_milestones_in_RHS.md

 **Step 4**

-1. After step 2, Navigate to Github and update the added `MIlestones` on the desired PR/issue in the desried repository.
+1. After step 2, Navigate to Github and update the added `Milestones` on the desired PR/issue in the desried repository.
 2. Navigate to MM and open the RHS for the `Pull Request` or `Issues` respectively on MM.

 **Expected**